Getting Started With NSX ALB: Part-3-NSX-T Integration

 Navigate to Templates > Profiles > IPAM/DNS Profiles > Create > IPAM Profile

-Provide a name for the IPAM profile and select type as Avi Vantage IPAM.
+Provide a name for the IPAM profile and select the type as Avi Vantage IPAM.
 Ensure that ‘Allocate IP in VRF‘ is selected.

 Click on Add Usable Network.